MikCas/GenTbD/README.md

 ## Future Work

 - Update requirements and readme.
-- Provide detailed documentation for the system.
+- Provide detailed documentation.
-- Define system parameters for the base version and create a simpler interface.
+- Define system parameters for the base version in main and create a simpler interface.
 - Add support for appearance-based tracking using Re-ID models.
 - Implement keypoint-based tracking for human pose estimation.
 - Introduce weighted sum and gating thresholds for feature fusion.